sdiehl28/baseball-analytics/README.md

 ## MLB Data Wrangling

-There are two primary sources of free and extensive baseball data:
+The two best sources of free baseball data are:

 * Lahman
 * Retrosheet